Venafi/pyVenafi/pytpp/docs/rst/getting_started/attributes.rst

 Reading And Writing Attributes
 """"""""""""""""""""""""""""""

-Attributes can be read and written using :ref:`objects`.
+Attributes can be read and written using `objects`.
 Reading an attributes always returns a list of values.
 While it is convenient to be able to write to an object's attribute directly, there are feature functions available to facilitate writing to objects.